IntelliAsk: Learning to Ask High-Quality Research Questions via RLVR: Ethical Consideration and Data Licensing

 \section{Ethical Consideration and Data Licensing}

-The dataset was created from reviewer comments on ICLR papers that are publicly available on Openreview.net.
-We restricted the collection to text that is already accessible to the public and removed any metadata that could identify reviewers.
-As OpenReview content is distributed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license, our use and release of these comments complies with the original license terms.
-The human preference dataset was constructed through additional human annotation on top of the collected review comments.
-These annotations are original contributions by our paper and are released under the same CC BY 4.0 license.

-We do not claim copyright over the original review texts or paper excerpts used in our datasets.
+\looseness=-1 The dataset was created from publicly available reviewer comments on ICLR papers hosted on Openreview.net.
+We restricted the collection to publicly accessible text and removed any metadata that could identify reviewers.
+As OpenReview content is distributed under the CC BY 4.0 license, our use and release of these comments complies with the original terms.
+The human preference annotations are original contributions and are released under the same CC BY 4.0 license.
+We do not claim copyright over the original review texts or paper excerpts.